 By utilizing metering capabilities (usually done on a pay-per-use basis) at some level of abstraction relevant to the types of services, cloud computing providers automatically monitor and optimize the resources.

 In the traditional retailing concept, retailers keep track of client information, reviews, and comments in order to deepen their relationship with them.
-Unlike cloud computing in retail the businesses must invest in costly software programs as well as their own physical infrastructure, which includes servers and storage devices.
-To maintain the hardware and software infrastructure, they also need to hire personnel.
+Unlike cloud computing in retail, businesses must invest in costly software programs as well as their own physical infrastructure, which includes servers and storage devices.
+To maintain the hardware and software on-premises, they also need to hire personnel.

 Via POS (Point of Sale) systems, massive volumes of data are created every day in the retail industry.
 Small and medium-sized merchants lack the resources necessary to retain and preserve the vast amounts of POS-generated data.

-Nevertheless, with cloud computing, the retailers don’t have to worry about anything because the hardware devices and software programs are stored on servers in enormous data centers.
+To make a summary retailers have two options; on-premises or cloud computing.
+With cloud computing, retailers don’t have to worry about physical infrastructure because the hardware devices and software programs are stored on servers in enormous data centers of cloud service providers.

 Cloud computing in retail is changing the industry in numerous ways, from better inventory management and individualized shopping experiences to improved consumer experience and security.
 Large chain stores with several locations are unable to inspect or manage their inventories in real-time.
 Due to cloud technology, stores may obtain a clear view of their inventory.